 Many of the sources of air pollutants are also the sources of greenhouse gases, so an increased understanding and policy alignment of air quality and climate change is essential.
 More research is needed into the links between air quality and public health to add to ongoing EPA Research Programme funded research in this area including the Inhale and Impact of NO2 on Health projects and valuable work carried out by other researchers.
 This understanding will help to identify the critical issues and help policymakers implement the necessary changes to improve our air quality and associated public health.

 The European Commission's European Green Deal sets out the EU’s ambition in relation to air quality and highlights the zero-pollution ambition for a toxic-free environment.
-The Commission proposes to strengthen provisions on monitoring, modelling and air quality plans to help local authorities achieve cleaner air.
+The Commission proposes to strengthen provisions on monitoring, modelling and air quality plans to help local authorities achieve cleaner air as part of its review of the EU air quality Directives.
+The review will also move the legal limit values for air pollutants towards closer alignment with the current WHO air quality guidelines (2021).